pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/29_Custom_Reports.md

 - Google Analytics: Retrieve Data from Google Analytics

+## Custom Report Permissions (since version 5.7.0)
+With custom report permissions it is possible to define which users should be able to see a report.
+Following options are available:
+- `Share globally`: Custom report is visible to all users that have `reports` permission.
+- `Visible to users`: Custom report is visible to all listed users.
+- `Visible to roles`: Custom report is visible to all listed roles.

 ## Custom Data Source Adapters
 It is easily possible to implement custom source adapters for special use cases.
 To do so following steps are necessary: